mmeda249/amethyst-stone-photography/README.md

 # Amethyst Stone Photography

-Amethyst Stone is a fictional photography studio focusing on wedding, engagement and editorial photography.
+Amethyst Stone Photography is a fictional photography studio focusing on wedding, engagement and editorial photography.

 ## Table of contents